-and this was good to read about his improved running.
+and it was good to read about his improved running.
 Another preseason or two and he will be what we hope him to be.

 Essendon assistant coach, and resident chef, Hayden Skipworth, who oversees the midfield group, said Stringer is putting in the work off the field and the past two weeks has started to reap some of the rewards.